fleetdm/fleet/articles/fleet-4.20.0.md

 * Fixed a bug in which a user could not reach some teams in the UI via pagination if there were more than 20 teams.

-* Fix a bug in which a user could not reach some users in the UI via pagination if there were more than 20 users.
+* Fixed a bug in which a user could not reach some users in the UI via pagination if there were more than 20 users.

 * Fix a bug in which duplicate vulnerabilities (CVEs) sometimes appeared on **Software details** page.